DJDanl/cpp-docs.pt-br/docs/standard-library/basic-regex-class.md

 ### <a name="parameters"></a>Parâmetros

-`loc` O objeto de localidade para armazenar.
+*Loc* para armazenar o objeto de localidade.

 ### <a name="remarks"></a>Comentários